 It’s an interesting fact that quite a few togs who are first time wedding photographer have their first wedding job or even any first time photography (or most of my peers in the industry) through someone they knew well.

-When there is a photographer who is not yet a professional but has a talent for photography, someone is at some point bound to ask them for a favor to photography a special event for them.
+When there is a photographer who is not professional but has a talent for photography, someone is at some point bound to ask them for a favor to photography a special event for them.

 Perhaps they have trust in you, which is something you cannot replicate with a brand new client.
 It takes a few jobs to build rapport and trust in the industry.